MicroStation Text Styles in FME

 • Text Style ID: 3

-13. Write out Street Names to DGN
+11. Write out Street Names to DGN

-14. Style DGN Park Polygons
+12. Style DGN Park Polygons

 Add a DGNStyler to the canvas and connect it to the ParkPolygons_small reader feature type.

-Open the DGNStyler Parameters.
+Open the DGNStyler parameters.
 Enable Color, then set Color Type to Color Index, set the Index Number to 82, and the Fill Index Number to 2.

-By setting the Color Type to Color Index we must specify the color to use in the Index Number.
+By setting the Color Type to Color Index, we must specify the color to use in the Index Number.
 The number used for Index and Fill Index is an assigned value between 0 and 255 in Microstation.

-15. Add DGN Writer Feature Type
+13. Add DGN Writer Feature Type

-16. Create Bounding Box around Park Polygons
+14. Create a Bounding Box Around Park Polygons

-Add a CenterPointReplacer, this will replace the geometry of a feature with a point that is either at the center of the features bounding box or at the center of mass of the feature.
+Add a CenterPointReplacer.
+This will replace a feature's geometry with a point that is either at the center of the feature's bounding box or at the center of mass of the feature.
 Connect the ParksPolygon_small reader feature type to this transformer.
 In the parameters, select Center Point of Bounding Box for the Mode.

-17. Change Case of the NAME Attribute
+15. Change Case of the NAME Attribute

-18. Filter out Parks with no name.
+16. Filter out Parks with No Name

 For park polygons, labels are created by replacing polygon center points with texts using a LabelPointReplacer transformer.
 Once again, text style can be set by a DGNStyler transformer’s Text Style ID parameter.

-19. Add a Point to Attach Labels
+17. Add a Point to Attach Labels

-Add a LabelPointReplacer, connect the Passed port from the ParkNameTester to the LabelPointReplacer.
+Add a LabelPointReplacer, and connect the Passed port from the Tester to the LabelPointReplacer.
 This transformer will replace the geometry of the park polygons with a label point.
-Set the label parameter to read the NAME attribute, set the height to 40 and rotation to No.

-20. Style DGN Text
+18. Style DGN Text

 How to find out igds_textstyle_id or igds_font values